sqonk/phext-core/docs/api/arrays.md

 ```php
 static public function contains(array $haystack, mixed $needle, bool $strict = false) : bool
 ```
 Search an array for the given needle (subject).
-If the needles is a callable reference then each value is provided to the callback and expects to receive a `TRUE`/`FALSE` answer.
+If the needle is a callable reference then each value is provided to the callback and expects to receive a `TRUE`/`FALSE` answer.

 If the needle is anything else then this method utilises `in_array` for determining the answer.